VeoScript/VeoScript/README.md

 - 💼 I’m currently working on Josom Software, Inc. (Our private company)
 - 📓 I’m currently learning Web Designs, GraphQL, VueJS framework for webapplication
 - 👯 I’m looking for another projects, Kindly contact me if you are interested
-- ⚡ Fun fact: I am a song writer, music arranger, pianist and a bassist.😅 -->
+- ⚡ Fun fact: I am a songwriter, music arranger, pianist and a bassist.😅 -->